thomasbarkats/vsc-codebase-context/README.md

 ## Contributing

 Contributions are welcome!
+Whether it's adding support for new languages, fixing bugs, or improving documentation.

+Please check our [Contributing Guidelines](CONTRIBUTING.md) for details on:
+- Project structure
+- How to add new language support
+- Development setup
+- Pull request process

-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request or open an issue for discussion.

 ## License